patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/icons/icons.md

 <Divider className="ws-icons-divider" />

-<p class="ws-icons-page">If you're a developer, check out our <a href="/get-started/developers#using-styles">getting started</a> page to learn more about how to get and use our icon set.</p>
+<p class="ws-icons-page">If you're a developer, check out our <Link to="/get-started/developers#using-styles">getting started</Link> page to learn more about how to get and use our icon set.</p>

 ## Icon sizes
 <Grid gutter="md">